 John Haine has spent his career in the electronics and communications industry, working for large corporations and with four Cambridge start-ups.
 His technical background includes R&D in radio circuitry and microwave circuit theory; and the design of novel radio systems for cordless telephony, mobile data, fixed wireless access and IoT communications.
 He has led standardisation activities in mobile data and FWA in ETSI, and contributed to WiMax in IEEE.
 At various times he has been involved in and led fund-raising and M&A activities.
 In 1999 he joined TTP Communications working on research, technology strategy and M&A; and after the company’s acquisition by Motorola became Director of Technology Strategy in Motorola Mobile Devices.
 After leaving Motorola he was CTO Enterprise Systems with ip.access, a manufacturer of GSM picocells and 3G femtocells.
 In early 2010 he joined Cognovo, which was acquired by u-blox AG in 2012.
 He led u-blox' involvement in 3GPP NB-IoT standardisation and the company's initial development of the first modules for trials and demonstrations.
-Now retired from u-blox he is a Visiting Professor in Electronic and Electrical Engineering at Bristol University, where he chairs the Centre for Doctoral Training in Communications.
+Now retired from u-blox he is an Honorary Professor in Electronic and Electrical Engineering at Bristol University, where he chairs the SWAN Prosperity Partnership Project external advisory board .
 He was founder chair and is Board Member Emeritus of the IoT Security Foundation.
-He served on the CW Board and now chairs the Editorial Board of the CW Journal.
+He served on the CW Board chaired the Editorial Board of the CW Journal.
 John has a first degree from Birmingham (1971) and a PhD from Leeds (1977) universities, and is a Life Member of the IEEE.

 - Principal Urban Designer, Atkins